 Woman charged over Belfast murder bid on police officers

-The police officers were attacked as they got out of their vehicle, but escaped injury.
+The police officers targeted in the north Belfast attack had been responding to a 999 call and were attacked as they got out of their vehicle.

 A 25-year-old man, who was arrested in Shrewsbury on Saturday morning and who was taken back to Northern Ireland, remains in custody.

 A 62-year-old woman who was also arrested in connection with the attack has been released pending a report to the Public Prosecution Service.